 Therefore, husband and wife should be treated simultaneously when symptoms of impotence distress the husband and wife.
-The Foundation will not treat a husband for impotence or a wife for non orgasmic return as single entities.
+The Foundation will not treat a husband for impotence or a wife for non-orgasmic return as single entities.

 If not accompanied by his wife, the impotent husband is not accepted in therapy.
-Both marital partners have not only contributed to, but are totally immersed in, the clinical distress by the time any unit is seen in therapy.
+Both marital partners have not only contributed to but are totally immersed in, the clinical distress by the time any unit is seen in therapy.

 How best to treat clinical impotence?
 The first tenet in therapy is to avoid the expected, direct clinical approach to the symptoms of erective inadequacy.

-Secret of successful therapy (for this dysfunction):
+The secret of successful therapy (for this dysfunction):

 is not to treat the symptoms of impotence at all, for to do so means attempting to train or educate the male to attain a satisfactory erection, and places the therapist at exactly the same psychological disadvantage as that of the impotent male trying to will an erection.